Centering Creativity, Impact, and Community

 Artists and artist-centered organizations have shaped contemporary attitudes, initiated bold ventures and changed prevailing thought.
 In Houston, with its culture of entrepreneurship and its vibrant arts community, numerous examples exist of how artists and arts organizations have taken leadership roles in communities.
 By raising awareness to needs, redefining the discourse and inspiring new public and private initiatives, effective arts leadership can have impact far beyond the economic.
-Initially created as the Center for Arts Leadership, Center for Art and Social Engagement (CASE) reflects the refined focus on arts impact.

 Civic and social engagement initiatives that use creative work in the arts as a means of linking the College to its neighborhood and its city are a Kathrine G. McGovern College of the Arts priority.
 The Center for Art and Social Engagement will be one of the strategies for achieving these aims.
-CASE will be the new iteration of the former Center for Arts Leadership, which was housed in the College of Liberal Arts and Social Sciences.
+CASE is the new iteration of the former Center for Arts Leadership, which was housed in the College of Liberal Arts and Social Sciences.
 The work of the Center for Arts Leadership laid the groundwork for CotA priorities in civic and social engagement; the name change seeks to clarify and emphasize the important relationship that the College will have with the city and with the national arts community.

 News & Updates

 Subscribe to our Email Newsletter

 You will receive about one email per month during the school year to keep you up to date with center news, events, and topics of interest.
 Your email will never be sold or given to anybody.

 There is a wealth of knowledge and research about the arts and best practice.
 Though social media is a great aggregator, we are confronted with so many streams of information, many of us have little time to process, much less incorporate these new ideas into our daily lives.
 These are a collection of profiles, sessions, and features that relate to the key themes we examine at the center